 New dataset and new edition of a dataset (base dataset): Each new edition of a dataset must have the same name as the dataset that it replaces.
 A new edition can also contain data that has previously been produced for the same UKCM Operational Area.
 The encoding structure is included in Annex B.

-Cancellation: A dataset shall be considered cancelled when a newer edition has been received or the validTimeEnd of the UnderKeelClearancePlan is exceeded.
+Cancellation: A dataset shall be considered cancelled when a newer edition has been received or its temporal extent (i.e. temporalExtent metadata) is exceeded.

 Dataset size

-There is no recommended maximum file size for UKCM datasets.
-Future testing may result in a recommended file size limit.
+The recommended maximum file size for S-129 UKCM datasets is 20MB.
+Future usage or testing may result in a different recommended file size limit.

 Dataset file naming